-Significant developments for 2012/13:
+Significant developments for 2013/14:

 The West Wickham and Coulsdon Commons are managed as part of the City Commons Division of the Open Spaces Department.
 In addition to managing the West Wickham and Coulsdon Common charities, the City Commons Division is also responsible for the Ashtead Common charity.
 Financial reporting arrangements reflect the fact that these charities are separate and distinct entities, with separate Sundry Trust reports produced for the Ashtead and the West Wickham and Coulsdon Commons charities.
-However, practical site management and service delivery considerations dictate that the division is managed as a single unit, and the individual charities benefit from the efficiencies that this economy of scale provides.

 A Divisional Plan sets strategy and management objectives for the division as a whole, which are then cascaded to individual management plans for the Commons.

-At the heart of the plans is the recognition that 3 core elements of the divisions' work; namely service provision, site protection and efficient service delivery; need to be fully integrated.
+At the heart of the management plans is the recognition that three core elements, namely service provision, site protection and efficient service delivery need to be fully integrated.
 The management plans reflect the requirement of the Corporation of London (Open Spaces) Act 1878 (the Governing Document) to protect the open spaces in perpetuity for the public to enjoy.

-The introduction of a combined Entry Level and Higher Level Stewardship Scheme has significantly advanced the capacity of the City Commons Division to deliver an effective and sustainable programme of conservation management projects across the 7 commons.
+The introduction of a combined Entry Level and Higher Level Stewardship Scheme has significantly advanced the capacity of the City Commons Division to deliver an effective and sustainable programme of conservation management projects across the seven commons.
 Referred to as the Environmental Stewardship Scheme (ESS), the agreement with Natural England was signed on 21 March 2011 for implementation from April 2011 onwards and covering a period of 10 years.
 ESS provides incentive payments to manage land to protect or restore habitats by compartmentalising areas into various options, each of which has its own management prescription.
-In addition to this there are various capital projects which are designed to seed the programme and are funded for 3 years.